Python3pkg/CheesePrism/README.rst

   cheeseprism.futures.workers = 12

 By default, Cheeseprism uses the `ThreadExecutor` w/ 10 threads.
-Using the `process` executor is recommended if you have a large number of packages.
-The `process` executor defaults to the number of cores available + 1.
+Currently the `process` implementation is experimental and may have unexpected issues depending on what server you are using.

 Skip writing index.html